App certification requirements for the Windows Store

 5.3 Your app must not contain content or functionality that encourages, facilitates or glamorizes illegal activity in the real world

-5.4 Your app must not contain or display content that a reasonable person would consider to be obscene or pornographic
+5.4 Your app must not contain or display content that a reasonable person would consider to be obscene

 5.6 Your app must not contain content that facilitates or glamorizes excessive or irresponsible use of alcohol or tobacco products, drugs or weapons